 With the new 510 (k) #K142666 only for Scrambler Therapy® Technology MC-5A device this problem has been resolved.

-Yes, ST-NET is fully compliant to HIPAA privacy standards.
+Yes, ST-NET is fully compliant to HIPAA and GDPR privacy standards.
 Implemented multi-level protection requirements are higher than those in most popular commercial software.

 ST has been studies and tested successfully in types of chronic pain that were previously considered untreatable, or poorly responsive to strong drugs mix.
 At the current state of our knowledge, the treatment apart from not producing undesired effects, it is also more economically convenient compared to other solutions and produces better results in patients.
 ST has also modified chronic pain theory models, since it is the first pain device to use a model capable of going beyond the more than 50 year old Gate Control Theory, previous scientific reference standard for other therapies.

 It is a non-invasive methodology, that at the current state of knowledge used correctly does not have side-effects or undesired effects.
 It is very simple and uses disposable surface electrodes.

 There are various protocols according to different types of pain treated.
 In chronic benign pain caused by cures, such as for example CIPN, a treatment cycle is enough for a long period of wellbeing.
 In oncologic pain due to the presence of metastasis, after the initial treatment cycle further treatments should be carried out whenever pain re-emerges.

 It is very simple.
 During the first treatment, after the electrodes correct positioning and fine-tuned stimulation levels, you will immediately be pain-free and have no discomfort.
 In the subsequent treatments you will realize that pain will re-emerge with less intensity, and the duration of pain relief is prolonged.